 There is an old Korean saying that hanji paper will outlast silk by 500 years, creating works of art that can be displayed for 1,000 years or more.

 Noted origami artist Robert J. Lang reports that he uses a great deal of hanji paper when making models using the wet folding techniques popularized by Akira Yoshizawa.
 Wet folding involves using water to dampen the paper so you can create softer curves and more realistic looking models.
-High quality paper is a necessity in wet folding because the water makes many poor quality papers tear when they are folded.
+A high-quality paper is a necessity in wet folding because the water makes many poor-quality papers tear when they are folded.

 Ddakji is a traditional Korean game that is played using folded paper disks.
 It's normally considered a children's game, but growing numbers of adults have found that it's fun to play as well.
 Ddakji is featured on the popular South Korean variety show Running Man.

 Each disk requires two sheets of square paper and you'll need at least two disks to play a round of ddakji.

 The Korea Jongie Jupgi Association is Korea's leading origami organization.
 They host workshops and events throughout the year for people interested in learning more about the art of paper folding.

 The Jong Ie Nara Paper Art Museum in Seoul is home to over 5,000 works of art showcasing the diversity of paper folding and paper crafting in Korea.
 Admission is free, although there may be a small fee charged for select special exhibitions.

 The museum's first exhibit hall contains items relating to the development of paper, paper making, and paper crafting throughout Korean history.